Weight Gain During Pregnancy

 Balancing Weight Gain

 Both the amount and type of foods you eat during pregnancy will affect your weight gain.

-During certain times in your pregnancy you may need to increase the number of calories that you take in.
+During certain times in your pregnancy you will need to increase the number of calories that you take in.
 Talk to your doctor about how many calories you should add, it will vary per person and throughout your pregnancy.
 Early stages of pregnancy may not require extra calories but your body may need more calories as your baby grows.
 But, be careful, it can be easy to underestimate the calories you are adding.
 At least at first, count your calories to make sure you are only adding the recommended amount.

 The types of food you eat are also important.
 Consider these guidelines when choosing your food: